Naamloos/BasedCord/README.md

 TL;DR: This library is not at all beginner friendly, but provides a great deal of control, with the exception that Microsoft's hosting extensions and dependency injection are a requirement, not an optional feature.

+If you want a quick example of how the library works, take a look at the [Example Bot](https://github.com/Naamloos/BasedCord/tree/based/src/BasedCord.ExampleBot).

 ## Getting a development environment ready
 1. Dry scoop a shot of pre-workout and do 47 pushups
 2. Git clone the repository